qgis/QGIS-Django/vagrant_assets/README.md

 ## Endpoint

-The plugin app will be availble from your Host machine as:
+The plugin app will be available from your Host machine as:

 http://localhost:8080/